Certificate in Fundamentals of Correctional Psychology with Assessment Overview

 Course Four: Assessment in Correctional Settings

-This course supports students to discern the purposes and differences between clinical and forensic assessments in correctional settings.
-Additionally, the legal standards inform choice of assessment tools, and the commonly employed assessments and the specific considerations for interpretation when working with correctional populations will be examined.
+This course supports you in discerning the purposes and differences between clinical and forensic assessments in correctional settings.
+It explores how legal standards inform your choice of assessment tools, and the commonly employed assessments and the specific considerations for interpretation when working with correctional populations.

 Frequently Asked Questions

-The Certificate in Fundamentals of Correctional Psychology with Assessment program is offered fully online.
-All classes and coursework can be completed virtually and on your time, allowing you to tailor your education to your schedule.
+The certificate program is offered online.
+All classes and coursework can be completed virtually, allowing you flexibility with your schedule.

 Yes, there are private and public scholarships to help you meet the cost of your education and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
 Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.